 The South African Museum, founded in 1825 and situated in the historic Company’s Gardens, has seen millions of visitors, attracted by the vast historical collection the museum has to offer, ranging from fossils to ancient insects and historical tools.
 A visit to this museum is not only culturally enriching, but the impressive natural collection will also ignite a spark of interest in learning more about the creatures with which we share our planet.

-The South African Museum houses more than one and a half million specimens of scientific importance.
-The collections now range from fossils almost 700-million years old to insects and fish caught last week.
+The South African Museum houses more than one-and-a-half million specimens of scientific importance.
+The collections now range from fossils, which are almost 700-million years old to insects and fish caught last week.
 There are also stone tools made by people 120 000 years ago, traditional clothes from the last century, and T-shirts printed yesterday.

 The South African Museum was founded in 1825.
 In 1897 the Museum moved to its present building in the historic Company’s Garden.
 Since then millions of visitors have wandered its halls and corridors to be stimulated and inspired by its collections and exhibitions.
 They have left the Museum with a better understanding of the earth and its biological and cultural diversity, past and present.